zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

     *Prerequisites* section above.

     - Make sure that your Integration instance is available.
 Look at the *Status* field.
-It should display “*Ready*.”:
+It should display “*Ready*.” **NOTE:** A different instance name may appear at the top of the page than what you see in the figure below.
+Be sure to use **your** *Oracle Integration Instance Name* that you noted in the *Prerequisites* section.

       ![](./media/image12.png)

-      Figure 8: Checking Status on the Service Page for Oracle Integration
+      Figure 9: Checking Status on the Service Page for Oracle Integration

     - If the *Status* field doesn’t show “*Ready*,” click on the *Start Instance* icon (arrowhead icon) in the upper-right to start the